 China is home to a very old civilisation, going back about 6000 years.
-Despite a very varied political history, the cultural continuity of the region is astounding and its influence on the people of East Asia beyond its actual political boundaries has always been considerable.
+Despite a very varied political history, the cultural continuity of the region is astounding and its cultural influence beyond its actual political boundaries has always been considerable.

-Thus this medical practice made its way into countries like Japan, Korea, Tibet, Vietman, but also into parts of Russia.
-Even in the days of the communist Sowjet Union, buddhism was prevalent in some autonomous republics in the far east, such as Buryatia and Tuva Republic , but also in south of the Kaukasus such as Kalmykia - and with it spread the use Chinese Medicine.
+Thus Chinese Medicine made its way into countries like Japan, Korea, Tibet, Vietnam, but also into parts of Russia.
+Even in the days of the communist Soviet Union, buddhism was prevalent in some autonomous republics in the far east, such as Buryatia and Tuva Republic , but also south of the Caucasus such as Kalmykia – and along with it the use Chinese Medicine.

 Pre-modern western Europe, on the other hand, owed what knowledge of Chinese Medicine it had, in the first instance, to missionaries, travellers and sinologists, and during the colonial days of the 18th and 19th centuries, to medically interested philosophers, linguists and anthropologists – rather than medical students or doctors, who thought their scientific models far superior.

 This changed, when in the 1960ties the old mechanism of cultural transference started to kick in: in the wake of the peace movement directed against the Vietnam war, the flower power movement nurtured by Indian philosophy and yoga, and the enthusiasm for Japanese martial arts buddhism became popular in the US and Europe.
 When China opened up after president Nixon’s very successful state visit in 1972, Westerners got into the country, Chinese got out, and a stream of traditional Chinese medical knowledge, wrapped in written and orally transmitted tradition, reached the West.
 Yet again, Chinese Medicine had followed in the footsteps of the socio-philosophical concept it had originally grown out of, and thus got a foothold in the West.

 Present state of affairs